 While only a brief overview of OU-CAMS, hopefully this provided some insight into the chapter’s life and plans.
 I would like to thank the officers and members of the chapter, as they are the lifeblood of the organization, and without which we’d not be able to achieve nearly the level of excellence we’ve attained.
 I’d love nothing more than knowing that I helped play a part in the continued success of the chapter and its members, and that members share in the wonderful experience that I’ve had during this brief time.
 With passion, interest, and open minds and open hearts, there is nothing you can’t accomplish.

-President, Ohio University Chapter of the AMS
+President of the Ohio University Student Chapter of the American Meteorological Society